-One answer may be found in a series of psychology experiments conducted at Princeton University in the 1950s.
-Princeton social psychologist Solomon Asch showed a room of participants a series of slides displaying sets of vertical lines.
+One answer may be found in a series of psychology experiments conducted at Swarthmore College in the 1950s.* Swarthmore social psychologist Solomon Asch showed a room of participants a series of slides displaying sets of vertical lines.
 Two of these lines were clearly the same length, while the others were obviously very different.
 The subjects were then given the seemingly trivial task of identifying which pair of lines were the same.
 But there was a trick: Everyone in the room except for one person had been instructed beforehand to give the same incorrect answer.
 The real subject of the experiment was the lone unwitting participant, and the real test was of an individual’s ability to disagree with his or her peers.

 Asch demonstrated a stunning effect: Faced with a decision that, in isolation, no one would ever get wrong, the unwitting subjects went against the evidence of their own eyes about one-third of the time.
 In psychology, Asch’s result is famous, yet its implications for what we might call “social decision-making” (decisions that are influenced by the previous decisions of others) are largely unappreciated by the general public, or even researchers who study decision-making.
 And social decisions are everywhere.
 From the everyday (choosing a movie or a restaurant) to the profound (choosing a religion or a career), each one of us is influenced consciously and unconsciously by our friends, families, colleagues, and role models in ways that make the boundary between what we decide for ourselves and what others decide for us almost impossible to distinguish.